Amish Furniture, Amish Handmade

 .
 Needless to say, the young Amish children put me to shame.
 I

+could not keep up!
 I have learned that the Amish are very hard

 working and decent people with an unbelievable work ethic .

-They are trained from a very young age that if a job is worth doing it is a
+very young age that if a job is worth doing it is a job worth doing right.

-job worth doing right.
-That instilled value is what makes their
+That instilled value is what makes their products so special.
+The Amish

-products so special.
-They live a very simple life with minimal
+live a very simple life with minimal furnishings in their homes.
+It

-furnishings in their homes.
-It goes without saying that there are no
+goes without saying that there are no refrigerators, televisions, computers,

-etc. What took me by surprise was finding there are no pictures, doilies,
+radios, electricity, telephones, fans, etc. What took me by surprise was

-what-knots, or even couches inside their homes!
-An Amish home
+their homes!
+An Amish home is furnished with wooden

-is furnished with wooden beds, handmade quilts, basic dressers,
+beds, handmade quilts, basic dressers, a kitchen table with

-a kitchen table with a few hardwood chairs, and wooden floors
+a few hardwood chairs, and wooden floors without even a throw

-The families within this area are
+rug.
+The families within this area are carried in a black buggy

-carried in a black buggy type carriage, which is pulled by
+type carriage, which is pulled by horses.
+It is not unusual to

-horses.
-It is not unusual to see a young boy around the age of 9,
+see a young boy around the age of 9, controlling a team of horses

-controlling a team of horses pulling him around a field on a wagon
+pulling him around a field on a wagon or buckboard.
+These wagons

-or buckboard.
-These wagons have wooden wheels with large spokes
+have wooden wheels with large spokes or thick steel wheels.

-or thick steel wheels.
-The wagon wheels have to be sturdy in
+The wagon wheels have to be sturdy in order to carry logs to the sawmill

-The Old Order Amish do not use rubber on their wheels; even the hub
+or hay to the barn.
+The Old Order Amish do not use rubber

-is wood.
+centuries.
 A metal band (steel tire rim) actually rolls on

 the roadway.
 The wheels are a lot like the western wheels shown